Welcome to our Winter 2022 Gear Guide!

-This year more than ever, spending time outside is essential for our overall well-being, even when the temperature dips way down.
-Meeting up with friends outside is so important, inquiries from our community for lasting, warm and affordable winter gear are coming in fast and furious.
+Spending time outside is essential for our overall well-being, even when the temperature dips way down.
+Meeting up with friends outside is so important, inquiries from our community for lasting, warm and affordable winter gear come in fast and furious this time of year.

-That is why we are thrilled to share this year’s Winter Gear Guide—your how-to guide for keeping kids (and ourselves) comfy and active outside all winter long—all based on wisdom we've gathered from thousands of Tinkergarten Leaders over 25 seasons.
+That is why we created this practical Winter Gear Guide—your how-to guide for keeping kids (and yourself!) comfy and active outside all winter long.
+None of it is sponsored, but all of it is true to our experience, based on wisdom we've gathered from thousands of Tinkergarten Leaders and families over the past decade!

-We’ve tried to select items for their value—options that will pack a lot of warmth for your buck.
+We’ve selected items for their value—options that will pack a lot of warmth for your buck.
 Winter gear costs can really add up, but if you pick wisely and layer right, you can support kids with staying and playing outside every day this winter without needing to buy several of everything.

 Kids need to play together and, during COVID-19, the outdoors are the safest place to do it.
 We need to get comfortable playing outside—and staying outside—when temps are cold.